yAOwzers/tp/docs/DeveloperGuide.md

 2.9.1.
 Selecting a respective notebook/section/page in their respective list.
 i.
 Prerequistes: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.

 2.9.1.1.
 Selecting a Notebook.
 i.
-Prerequistes: User must not be in a section.
-User should type `mode /n` before executing this test case.
-ii.
 Test case: `select /nCS2113T`
 Expected: The user will enter the selected notebook 'CS2113T' with a success message printed.

 2.9.1.2.
 Selecting a Section.
 i.
-Prerequistes: User must be in a selected notebook.
-Enter `select /s[NOTEBOOK]` to enter a specified notebook.
-ii.
 Test case: `select /sChapter 1`
 Expected: The user will enter the selected Section 'Chapter 1' with a success message printed.

 2.9.1.3.
 Selecting a Page.
 i.
-Prerequistes: User must be in a selected section.
-Enter `select /s[SECTION]` to enter a specified section.
+Test case: `select /pPage 1`
+Expected: The user will enter the selected Page 'Page 1' with a success message printed.
 ii.
-Test case: `select /sPage 1`
+Test case: `select /nCS2113T /sChapter 1 /pPage 1`
 Expected: The user will enter the selected Page 'Page 1' with a success message printed.

 #### 2.10 Deleting a Notebook/Section/Page